cmvandrevala/more-than-equations/content/Computer Science/Course Resources/CSC 214 Portfolios.md

 ---
-title: CSC 121 Portfolios
+title: CSC 214 Portfolios
-tags: [csc-121]
+tags: [csc-214]
-description: This document describes the different portions of a portfolio in CSC 121.
+description: This document describes the different portions of a portfolio in CSC 214.
 ---

 ## Overview

 Portfolios are an opportunity to pull together many different concepts learned in class and create a single larger application.
 Each portfolio is divided into a few parts.

-* Complete a “mini project” coding assignment (required)
+* Complete a semester-long coding assignment (required)
-* Complete an ideation assignment (required)
 * Complete a self-reflection (required)
 * Complete a peer code review (required)
 * Complete one or more add-ons that expand on existing lab problems (optional)

-### Mini Project (Required)
+### Semester-Long Project (Required)

-I will assign you a problem to work on for each portfolio.
-These problems are more open-ended than the traditional labs that you complete during the semester, allowing you to add your own creative touch to the project.
+I will assign you a problem that you will work on in each of the portfolios over the semester.
+This problem is more open-ended than the traditional labs that you complete during the semester, allowing you to add your own creative touch to the project.
 Your code will be graded in a [[Lab Grading Rubric|similar manner to the labs]], with points awarded for a working solution, rigorous tests, and clean code.

-### Ideation (Required)

-The ideation assignment is an opportunity to come up with a plan to tackle the portfolio.
-You will break the project down into manageable pieces and think about how you will accomplish each part of the assignment.

 ### Self-Reflection (Required)